Strand (cigarette): You're never alone with a Strand

 This television advertisement depicted a dark, wet, deserted London street scene in which a raincoated character, played by Terence Brook, looking similar to Frank Sinatra, lit a cigarette and puffed reflectively.
 This was accompanied by an instrumental, "The Lonely Man Theme" by Cliff Adams, playing in the background and a voice-over declared "You're never alone with a Strand.
 The cigarette of the moment".

 The commercial, written by John May, was popular with the public, with Brook becoming a star, and the music reaching Number 39 in the UK Singles Chart.

 However, sales of the brand were poor and it was soon taken off the market.
 The public associated smoking Strand cigarettes with being lonely and were put off from buying them.
 It is regarded as one of the most disastrous tobacco advertising campaigns of all time with only 0.3% of male smokers and 0.7% of female smokers ever buying a pack of Strand cigarettes.

 The company rebranded Strand as Embassy.
 The new TV adverts showed a man at a party, ignored by everyone.
 He produces a pack of Embassy, starts offering them around and is suddenly the life and soul of the party.
-The advertising campaign's success can be judged by Embassy becoming the biggest selling cigarette of the 1960s.
+The advertising campaign's success can be judged by its outcome: Embassy became the biggest selling cigarette of the 1960s.